fgpv-vpgf/fgpv-vpgf/docs/developer/panels.md

 ```

 <p class="warning">
   The panel body must only have one top level element.
-In the example above the `h3` and `md-button` elements are wrapped in a
+In the example above the `h3` and `md-button` elements are wrapped in a `div` element.
-  `div` element.
 This is required by the angular compiler to properly render multiple directives (like `md-button`) in a given element.

+  To learn more about the Angular v1.7.5 compiler please see: https://docs.angularjs.org/api/ng/service/$compile (very bottom of page)
 </p>

 ### Open